kevinhangkh/EGNOS-Deploy/README.md

 - Install the files
 - Run with the new files

+Files to upload are given in UPLOAD/NLESG2/ directory.

 A GUI was also design in order to make the use of this tool easier.